Migrate from AWS to Google Cloud: Migrate from Amazon RDS for SQL Server to Cloud SQL for SQL Server

 Define the preparation tasks

 The preparation tasks are all the activities that you need to complete to fulfill the migration prerequisites.
-Without the preparation tasks, the migration can't take place or results in the migrated database being in an unusable state.
+If you don't complete the preparation tasks, the migration can't take place or the migrated database might be unusable as a result.

 Preparation tasks can be categorized as follows: